Fertility After Age 40 - IVF in the 40s

 The quality of the egg is the most critical factor involved in determining the quality of the embryo.
-With IVF treatment we hope to get multiple embryos so we can choose the best ones from a group for transfer back to the uterus.
+With IVF treatment we hope to get multiple embryos so we can choose the best one(s) from a group to transfer back into the uterus.

 A big part of the "egg quality" equation involves the chromosomal status of the egg.
 The rate of chromosomal abnormalities in eggs (and therefore also in embryos) increases significantly with advancing female age.
 At age 30 about 30% of eggs are chromosomally abnormal.
 By age 40 about 60% are abnormal and by 44 years old 90% are abnormal.

-Preimplantation genetic screening (PGS) can be used to test embryos for chromosomally normalcy (euploidy) prior to transferring them to the uterus.
-Embryos that have normal chromosomal analysis after PGS have a very high potential for implantation and live birth.
+Preimplantation genetic testing for aneuploidy (PGT-A) can be used to test embryos for chromosomally normalcy (euploidy) prior to transferring them to the uterus.
+Embryos that have normal chromosomal analysis after PGT-A have a very high potential for implantation and live birth

 How Does Egg Quantity Affect Fertility and IVF Success Rates?

 The quantity of eggs remaining in a woman's ovaries is often referred to as "ovarian reserve".